16 Aug The Fog. Are you in or are you out?

 The denial stage of grief does not actually mean that loss is denied.
 It does mean that the loss is hard to process.
 Denial and shock are protective.
 It allows us to let in the amount of pain that we can actually handle.
 Denial is a normal stage of grieving that often outlasts it’s usefulness when associated with adoption.

 When someone dies, denial’s role in grieving gradually recedes.
 Over time, the fact that a loved one is gone becomes normal.
 Sad, but less shocking.
-In regards to adoption loss, denial is not allowed to recede if it is continually reinforced.
+In regards to adoption loss, denial is not allowed to recede when it is continually reinforced.

 Developmentally, reinforced denial of loss impairs the ability to express sadness authentically.
 Is it any wonder that adoptees report feeling fake or have trouble with intimacy?
-From a very young age the message for many is to make loss a celebration.
+From a very young age the message is to make loss a celebration.
 A continual encouragement of inappropriate affect.

 Coming out of the fog